OAmor/nodejs-todos-api/README.md

 # nodejs-todos-api
-This is a simple CRUD API for nodejs, it also can be used like a starter because it well structured and orginized with authentification token based
+This is a simple CRUD API for nodejs, it can be used as a starter because it is well structured and orginized with authentification token based